Cranberry White Chocolate Walnut Cookies.

 - 1 teaspoon kosher salt

 - 1/2 teaspoon baking soda

 - 11 ounces white chocolate chips we love Ghiradelli

 - 1 cup toasted walnuts chopped

 - 4 ounces dried sweetened cranberries

-Bake cookies for 12-14 minutes or until cookies begin to get golden brown and set around the edges.
-Remove from oven, sprinkle with sea salt and let sit 1-2 minutes.
+- Bake cookies for 12-14 minutes or until cookies begin to get golden brown and set around the edges.
+Remove from oven, sprinkle with sea salt (if desired) and let sit 1-2 minutes.
 Using a spatula, transfer to wire racks to cool completely.

 PIN these cookies for later: